ava-labs/avalanchego/tests/fixture/bootstrapmonitor/README.md

 ## Alternatives considered

-### Run bootstrap tests on hosted github workers
+### Run bootstrap tests on github workers

- - allow triggering / reporting to happen with github
+ - Public github workers are not compatible with bootstrap testing due to the available storage of 30GB being insufficient for even state sync bootstrap.
-   - but 5 day limit on job duration wouldn't probably wouldn't support full sync testing
+ - Self-hosted github workers are not compatible with bootstrap testing due to the 5 day maximum duration for a job running on a self-hosted runner.
+State sync bootstrap usually completes within 5 days, but full sync bootstrap usually takes much longer.

 ### Adding a 'bootstrap mode' to avalanchego

- - with a --bootstrap-mode flag, exit on successful bootstrap
+If avalanchego supported a `--bootstrap-mode` flag that exited on successful bootstrap, and a pod configured with this flag used an image with a `latest` tag, the pod would continously bootstrap, exit, and restart with the current latest image.
+While appealingly simple, this approach doesn't directly support:

-   - but using it without a controller would require using `latest` to ensure that the node version could change on restarts
+ - a mechanism for resuming a long-running bootstrap.
+Given the expected duration of a bootstrap test, and the fact that a workload on Kubernetes is not guaranteed to run without interruption, a separate init process is suggested to enable resumption of an interrupted test.
-   - but when using `latest` there is no way to avoid having pod restart preventing the completion of an in-process bootstrap test.
-Only by using a specific image tag will it be possible for a restarted pod to reliably resume a bootstrap test.
+- a mechanism for reporting disk usage and duration of execution